 People are the most fundamental component of organizational transformation and evolution.
 When I ask business and IT leaders in pursuit of digital transformation, acceleration, and evolution what the biggest obstacle to change is in their organization, the answer is invariably the same – culture.
 This article addresses Culture and Transformation.

 What are the core capabilities every organization needs to be successful with digital transformation, acceleration, and evolution?
-This article addresses Core Capabilities for Digital Transformation.
+Read my article: Digital Transformation Core Capabilities: Navigational Aids for a VUCA World.